EdanToledo/Stoix/README.md

 ```

 We have tested `Stoix` on Python 3.10.
 Note that because the installation of JAX differs depending on your hardware accelerator,
 we advise users to explicitly install the correct JAX version (see the [official installation guide](https://github.com/google/jax#installation)).
-For more in-depth installation guides including Docker builds and virtual environments, please see our [detailed installation guide](docs/DETAILED_INSTALL.md).

 ## Quickstart ⚡